You are currently viewing 5 Principles of Experiential Marketing

 What is Experiential Marketing?

-Experiential marketing gives customers a unique experience with a brand—to improve customer loyalty or attract new customers.
-These campaigns aim to create positive memories between a company and its customers.
-There are hundreds of ways to launch a campaign, but the guiding principles are the same.
+Experiential marketing offers customers a unique way to connect with a brand, helping build loyalty or attract new customers.
+These campaigns focus on creating positive memories between a company and its customers.
+While there are many ways to run a campaign, the main ideas stay the same.

-Your marketing isn’t about your product.
-In experiential marketing, your customers aren’t focused on learning about your product or service.
-They’re interested in the experience your product provides.
-Many campaigns don’t even feature a specific product—they focus on getting customers involved with something exciting that the company is doing.
-Examples of non-product-centric experiential marketing campaigns include branded sporting events, hosting concerts, or trade shows hosted at your place of business.
+Your marketing is about the experience, not just the product.
+In experiential marketing, customers care more about the experience your product provides than about its details.
+Many campaigns don’t even feature a specific product.
+Instead, they get people involved in something exciting the company is doing, like branded sporting events, concerts, or trade shows.

 For more ideas and information on experiential marketing campaigns and how to make the best of them, contact Tucker/Hall.